cdsittampalam/documentation/docs/Fund Administration.md

 View the Holdings Page
 ----------------------

-The Holdings page lists the funds under your account under the heading Summary.
+The Holdings page lists the funds.
 These include one or more default funds, and any funds you have created.
 Funds that exist in the Holdings page can be organised according to assets as part of a portfolio strategy.

 If you are using the Qredo app for the first time, Fund One appears.